justaszie/Bikeshare-Analysis/README.md

 **:bulb: Key Insights**
 - Overall, the number of rides taken steadily increases as the week goes on, reaching its peak on Saturday.
-No surprises here.
 - The members' rides seem to have a daily commute pattern versus more leisure-centered activity for casual riders.
 On an average weekday, members take 21% more rides than on a weekend day.
 Casual riders, on average, take 48% more rides on weekends.

 ### 4.5.
 Rides by Starting Hour